 This is a broad one, which starts before the trailhead (with good planning) and extends far beyond it.
 At the outset of an adventure, when considering where to leave your vehicle (if you have one – extra kudos if you’ve managed to get there by public transport), don’t block other people’s access and give them a reason to impact the environment by taking alternative routes.
 While on the trail and setting up camp, constantly consider the consequences of your presence and try not to negatively impact wildlife or the experience of other visitors in terms of everything from making unnecessary noise to reckless toileting and careless habitat damage.

 When camping, wash-up and clean your teeth well away from streams and lakes (using biodegradable products).
+If you're intent (excuse the pun) on wild camping, you should pitch late in the day and pack up close to dawn.
 Oh, and that thing that bears – and you – do in the woods?
 That’s a whole subject in itself, but paramount is picking a location far from any water source and well away from anywhere anyone else might walk.
 Most outdoor advocates go with the idea of digging a 6-inch deep ‘cat-hole’.
 Purists suggest using ‘natural’ wipes (like leaves, rocks or sticks).
 Realistically, most of us are going to be happier with plain old paper but opinions disagree about burning it afterwards; if there’s any fire risk, then don’t and instead pack it out.

 After your adventure, clean your boots and poles before visiting different areas – otherwise you can spread damaging pathogens damaging to local flora.